 1 – 3 – 5

-In a practical sense, this means we take the first, 3rd, and 5th notes, or scale degrees from the major scale to build a major chord.
-Each individual note making up a chord is known as a chord tone.
+This means we take the first, 3rd, and 5th notes (scale degrees) from the major scale to build a major chord.
+Each note in a chord is known as a chord tone.
 The tonic (starting note) of the scale determines the value of the chord.
 For example, the A major scale consists of the following notes:

 The A Major scale